openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 CoIoT is based on CoAP and uses a UDP based signaling using IP Multicast (224.0.1.187, port 5683).
 Again if the device is not on the same local IP subnet you need special router/switch configurations to utilized CoAP via IP Multicast.
 Otherwise disable the Auto-CoIoT feature in the binding config (not the thing config), disable CoIoT events in the thing configuration and enable sensors events (http callback).
 Nevertheless in this setup the binding can communicate the device, but you are loosing the benefits of CoIoT.

+Refer to openHAB's general documentation when running openHAB in a docker container.
+Enabling UPnP discovery has additional setup requirements.

 ### Re-discover when IP address has changed